aroraakshit/thecuriousperspective/_posts/2023-03-23-pytorch-traced-models.md

 Per PyTorch docs:
 > We provide tools to incrementally transition a model from a pure Python program to a TorchScript program that can be run independently from Python, such as in a standalone C++ program.
 This makes it possible to train models in PyTorch using familiar tools in Python and then export the model via TorchScript to a production environment where Python programs may be disadvantageous for performance and multi-threading reasons.
+Per Paul's blog (linked in references):
+> TorchScript is one of the most important parts of the Pytorch ecosystem, allowing portable, efficient and nearly seamless deployment.
+With just a few lines of torch.jit code and some simple model changes you can export an asset that runs anywhere libtorch does.
+It’s an important toolset to master if you want to run your models outside the lab at high efficiency.

 How do we use the structure obtained by tracing/scrpting, towards production? - TorchScript models can be saved like a model archive and loaded to run in PyTorch's just-in-time compiler, instead of the CPython interpreter.